Zhang Zhidong: Involvement in reform

+Zhang called for the adoption of Western ideas and technologies to strengthen China.

 Zhang Zhidong's reformist faction in the late Qing court was extremely influential.
 Yang Rui, one of the Six Martyrs, was Zhang's political informant in Beijing who carried out Zhang's instructions during Hundred Days' Reform of 1898.
 Chen Baozhen is another subordinate who shared Zhang's academic visions, and Chen coauthored a memorial to the court with Zhang to suggest the reform of Civil Service Exam.
 Zhang had a strong grasp of the progress of reforms as he had more temporary confidants and informants from other regions.

 In the third month of 1898, Zhang published his work Exhortation to Study (勸學篇), which addresses the questions of educational reform.
 He insisted on a method of relatively conservative reform, summarized in his phrase "Chinese Learning as Substance, Western Learning for Application" (中學為體，西學為用).
 In Exhortation to Study (勸學篇), Zhang brought up reform methodology of implementing new schools at the expense of Buddhist and Taoist monasteries.
 While doing so, reservation of 30 percent of the monasteries and introduction of Confucianization were also part of the methodology to help the two religions subsist.
 Zhang Zhidong's reform on education is said not to eliminate religious institutions, but to better allocate resources.

 Kang Youwei, another late Qing reformist, later expressed similar mode of thinking - he also advocated aiding modern education at the cost of temples.
 However, Kang Youwei is more radical as he envisions destruction of religions in comparison to Zhang's conservative approach.
 Zhang was supportive of Kang's vision of scholarly learning, but rejects Kang's proposal of Confucian religion.
 Historians commonly regard Zhang Zhidong's reform as an attempt to reconcile modernity and China's existing social fabric.

 He succeeded Liu Kunyi as Viceroy of Liangjiang in 1901, and moved to Nanjing, where he laid the foundations for the modern University of Nanjing.
 Zhang Zhidong, along with Liu Kunyi and Wei Guangtao, were the founders of Sanjiang Normal College.
 Zhang espoused Japanese educational system and principles, and announced his plan to hire 12 Japanese teachers(教习) in a communication with Moriyoshi Nagaoka (長岡護美) before the establishment of the college.